exercism/ruby/concepts/ranges/about.md

 ## Getting substrings

 When wanting to slice a string, you can use the range operator to get a substring.
-That is by creating a range with the start and end index of the substring.
+That is, by creating a range with the start and end index of the sub-string.

 ```ruby
 "Hello World"[0..4] # => "Hello"